dfbr/pythonLessons/Lessons/whatIsPython.md

 ## Why Python?

 We use Python for many reasons.
-Some of the best ones are:
+Some of the best reasons are:
 - It is used in many different places
+  - Industry
+  - Academia
+  - Hobbies
 - It is used for many different tasks
+  - Data visualisation
+  - Processing data
+  - Managing computers
 - It is generally considered easy to learn
 - Lots of people have written Python that you can use and adapt for your needs
+  - These could be scripts you can use directly or modules/libraries that you can integrate into your programs

 ## Which version of Python?